Logo Voyage

 Understand

-Limassol is the second largest town in Cyprus after Nicosia, with population of approximately 200,000.
+Limassol is the second largest town in Cyprus after Nicosia, with a population of approximately 200,000.
 Apart from being a major tourist destination, it is also a principal hub for international business in Cyprus.
 This gives Limassol a more cosmopolitan feel compared to other district centers.
 Renovation projects in the old town and old port area are seeking to rejuvenate the historic centre, making it more accessible and interesting for sightseeing.

 Get in